Tom Everhart: Career

 Thus, in 2000 Everhart discovered French Polynesia, a small group of islands in the center of the Pacific Ocean.
 The ongoing trips between French Polynesia and Venice, California have had a significant effect on the paintings most easily observed in the luminous color palette.
 But, most importantly, it offered him a new way of seeing the work that he was dedicated to continuing.

 The Charles M. Schulz Museum opened in August 2002 and the following year November 14, 2003 Everhart had the honor of presenting his works in a solo exhibition titled "Under The Influence".
 He would also be included in the museum's 2011 Pop'd From The Panel exhibition along with Warhol and Lichtenstein.

 In 2004 Everhart showed a group of nine large scaled paintings titled Dots Dogs Drips with the S2 Art Gallery in Chicago that then traveled to Osaka and Tokyo in 2005.

 For the next two years, Everhart worked to produce two large bodies of works on paper, canvas, and wood.
 The first exhibition titled Cracking Up consisted of seventy-five artworks.
 The following exhibition Boom Shaka Laka Laka: The Lagoon Paintings was made up of three large scale paintings and one hundred fourteen works on paper ranging in sizes for 10" x 12" to 40" x 60".
 Both bodies of work were shown at the Jack Gallery.

 In 2011 he exhibited 97 works, titled "Crashing The Party", a solo exhibition at the Animazing Gallery in New York.

-Everhart continues to lecture around the world on the artwork of Charles M. Schulz and to communicate the unique collaborative relationship they shared, as a cartoonist and a painter.
-To this he has dedicated his life.
+Everhart continues to lecture around the world on the artwork of Charles M. Schulz and to communicate about the collaborative relationship they shared, as a cartoonist and a painter.

 After living in San Francisco, Paris, New York City, Washington D.C., Baltimore, and London, in 1997, Everhart moved to Venice, Los Angeles, California where he now lives with Jennifer, his wife and director of their studio.

 Today, Everhart is the only fine artist educated by Schulz and legally authorized by both Charles Schulz and Iconix Brand Group to use subject matter from Schulz's Peanuts strip to create fine art.